Where is Tim Sherwood now?

 A Premier League winning captain at Blackburn Rovers, Tim Sherwood retired from playing in 2005 after a short spell with Coventry City.

-Immediately after hanging up his boots, Tim Sherwood was signed up by Setanta Sports as a pundit for their Premier League coverage.
+Immediately after hanging up his boots, Sherwood started a new career in the broadcasting world and joined Setanta Sports as a pundit for their Premier League coverage.

-After the sacking of Andre Villas-Boas in early December 2013, Sherwood temporarily took over first team affairs and was appointed manager of the first team on a permanant basis later on that month.
+After Spurs manager Andre Villas-Boas was sacked in early December 2013, Sherwood temporarily took over first team affairs before a permanent appointment at the end of the month.

-Despite finishing sixth in the league and having the best Premier League record by a Spurs manager Tim Sherwood was dismissed in May 2014.
+Despite finishing sixth in the league and having the best ever Premier League record by a Spurs manager he was dismissed at the end of the 2013/14 season.

 After turning down the vacant manager’s job at West Bromwich Albion he was appointed manager of Aston Villa in February 2015 on a three-year contract with the sole aim of keeping them from relegation.

-Sherwood not only avoided relegation with a game to spare, he also managed to get his Villa side to the FA Cup Final where they unfortunately lost to Arsenal.
+Sherwood not only successfully avoided relegation with a game to spare, he also managed to get his Villa side to the FA Cup Final where they lost to Arsenal.

 Unfortunately the new 2015-16 season was a disaster for Sherwood and he was sacked after his Aston Villa side won only one of their first ten games.

-Sherwood was back in football in November 2016 when he was appointed as director of football at League One side Swindon Town on a part-time basis.
+He made a return to football in November 2016 when he was appointed as director of football at League One side Swindon Town on a part-time basis. but left the following June following the side’s relegation and a change of club structure.

 Tim Sherwood: Premier League Statistics